 Reports will be generated to let content owners and content managers know about outdated material that needs review.
-If you have questions about this, please contact your DCD Content Liaison.
+If you have questions, please contact ASPA Digital Content.

 - Content to be retained: No other action is necessary for content of value that is fully current.

-- Content to be retained and revised: Should be updated as soon as possible so as to maintain the trustworthiness of the content.
-It should have an updated “Last updated date” added.
+- Content to be retained and revised: Should be updated as soon as possible to maintain the trustworthiness of the content.
+After content is updated, it will have an updated “Last updated or Last reviewed date.”

-- Content to be archived: Outdated content that is no longer being maintained, but which needs to be available to the public for reference or to provide historic context, or which is required by law or mandate to be publicly available, must be archived in the appropriate HHS.gov archive collection and deleted from the live site.
-See “Archive Schedule” below.
+- Content to be archived: Outdated content that is no longer being maintained, but needs to be available to the public for reference or to provide historic context, or which is required by law or mandate to be publicly available, must be archived in the appropriate HHS.gov archive collection and deleted or unpublished from the live site.
+See “Archive Schedule”.

-We strongly advise that in reviewing content, if you are wavering between archive and delete, select delete.Back to top
+We strongly advise that in reviewing content, if you are wavering between archiving or unpublishing the content, select unpublish.

 Content is archived in an Online Archive (see below).
 Broadly speaking, HHS recognizes three categories of archived content.
 Each category may include one or more collections:

-- Reference: Documents issued annually (ex., budgets, performance reports, etc.), per-annual batches regularly issued content (ex., DAB decisions, news releases, etc.) and other groupings of related content (ex., Advisory Committee materials) are moved to the archive according to the Archive Schedule below.
+- Reference: Documents issued annually (ex., budgets, performance reports, etc.), per-annual batches regularly issued content (ex., DAB decisions, news releases, etc.) and other groupings of related content (ex., Advisory Committee materials) are moved to the archive according to the Archive Schedule.